redhat-developer-demos/faas-tutorial-nodejs/index.md

 ## Prerequisites
 You will need the following to execute this tutorial on your local PC.

+### Windows/PowerShell Users
+You haven't been forgotten.
+Throughout this tutorial, when a command differs between Linux and Windows, the PowerShell commands are noted.

 ### <a href="https://github.com/minishift/minishift">Minishift</a>
 Minishift allows you to run OpenShift and the entire OpenWhisk environment inside a VM on your PC.